Everything You Need to Know About Azure Cost Optimisation

 Azure Savings Plans

-• Compute Savings Plans: These cover VMs, Container Instances, Functions, App Service, and Dedicated Hosts
+• Compute Savings Plans cover VMs, Container Instances, Functions, App Service, and Dedicated Hosts.

-• General Purpose Savings Plans: These go beyond compute to include databases, analytics, storage, and integration services
+• General Purpose Savings Plans go broader, including databases, analytics, storage, and integration services.

 Reserved Instances